-Specification PERC S160 Maximum number of physical disks supported 30 Maximum number of virtual disks supported 30 NOTE: The maximum number of virtual disks may exceed 30 when physical disks are migrated from any other configuration or a disk in Ready state is converted to a non-RAID disk.
-Maximum number of virtual disks supported from a single disk group NOTE: Maximum number of virtual disks can exceed more PERC S160. ore than 8 from a single disk group as there is no constraint from Minimum virtual disk (VD) size 10 GB NOTE: PERC S160 does not restrict the creation of VDs of size less than 10 GB.
-Maximum number of physical disks per virtual disk 8 NOTE: PERC S160 does not restrict the creation of VDs using more than 8 physical disks.
+Specification PERC S160 Maximum number of physical disks supported 30 Maximum number of virtual disks supported 30 () NOTE: The maximum number of virtual disks may exceed configuration or a disk in Ready state is converted to a n Maximum number of virtual disks supported from a single disk group 8 () NOTE: Maximum number of virtual disks can exceed mo PERC S160. re than 8 from a single disk group as there is no constraint from Minimum virtual disk (VD) size 10 GB INOTE: PERC S160 does not restrict the creation of VDs of size less than 10 GB.
+Maximum number of physical disks per virtual disk 8 () NOTE: PERC S160 does not restrict the creation of VDs using more than 8 physical disks.
 Not adhering to the VD specification will lead to undefined behavior.
 Maximum number of virtual disks per physical disk 8 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 8 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 8 Maximum number of physical disks in a RAID 10 8